hashicorp/nomad/website/source/docs/http/agent-force-leave.html.md

 # /v1/agent/force-leave

-The `foce-leave` endpoint is used to force a member of the gossip pool from the "failed" state into the "left" state.
+The `force-leave` endpoint is used to force a member of the gossip pool from the "failed" state into the "left" state.
 This allows the consensus protocol to remove the peer and stop attempting replication.
 This is only applicable for servers.